cheng-zhao/libcfg/README.md

 ### Examples

-An example for the usage of this library is provided in the [example](example) folder.
+An example for the usage of this library is provided in the [tests](tests) folder.

-It registers variables and arrays for all the supported data types, as well as two functions to be called via command line.
-Command line options and the configuration file [`input.conf`](example/input.conf) are then parsed.
+It registers variables and arrays for all the supported data types, as well as two functions to be called via command line (`--help` and `--license`).
+Command line options and the configuration file [`input.conf`](tests/input.conf) are then parsed.
 The variables and arrays are printed if they are set correctly.

 <sub>[\[TOC\]](#table-of-contents)</sub>